-12. PROTECTING THE GOVERNMENTS INTEREST WHEN SUBCONTRACTING WITH CONTRACTORS DEBARRED, SUSPENDED, OR PROPOSED FOR DEBARMENT (52.209-6 – DEC 2010) - For orders over $30,000
+12. PROTECTING THE GOVERNMENTS INTEREST WHEN SUBCONTRACTING WITH CONTRACTORS DEBARRED, SUSPENDED, OR PROPOSED FOR DEBARMENT (52.209-6 – August 2013) - For orders over $30,000

 The Government suspends or debars Contractors to protect the Government’s interests.
-The Contractor shall not enter into any subcontract in excess of $30,000 with a Contractor that is debarred, suspended or proposed for debarment unless there is a compelling reason to do so.
+Other than a subcontract for a commercially available off-the-shelf item, the Contractor shall not enter into any subcontract in excess of $30,000 with a Contractor that is debarred, suspended or proposed for debarment unless there is a compelling reason to do so.

-The Contractor shall require each proposed first-tier subcontractor, whose subcontract will exceed $30,000, to disclose to the Contractor, in writing, whether as of the time of award of the subcontract, the subcontractor, or its principals, is or is not debarred, suspended, or proposed for debarment by the Federal Government.
+The Contractor shall require each proposed first-tier subcontractor, whose subcontract will exceed $30,000, other than a subcontractor providing a commercially available off-the-shelf item, to disclose to the Contractor, in writing, whether as of the time of award of the subcontract, the subcontractor, or its principals, is or is not debarred, suspended, or proposed for debarment by the Federal Government.

-A corporate officer or a designee of the Contractor shall notify the Contracting Officer, in writing, before entering into a subcontract with a party that is debarred, suspended, or proposed for debarment (See FAR 9.404 for information on the Excluded Parties List System.
+A corporate officer or a designee of the Contractor shall notify the Contracting Officer, in writing, before entering into a subcontract with a party (other than a subcontract for a commercially available off-the-shelf item) that is debarred, suspended, or proposed for debarment (See FAR 9.404 for information on the System for Award Management (SAM) Exclusions.
 The notice must include the following:

 The name of the subcontractor

-The Contractor’s knowledge of the reasons for the subcontractor being on the List of Parties Excluded from Federal Procurement and Non-procurement Programs.
+The Contractor’s knowledge of the reasons for the subcontractor being listed with an exclusion in SAM,

-The compelling reason(s) for doing business with the subcontractor notwithstanding its inclusion on the Excluded Parties List System.
+The compelling reason(s) for doing business with the subcontractor notwithstanding its being listed with an exclusion in SAM.

 The systems and procedures the Contractor has established to ensure that it is fully protecting the Government’s interests when dealing with such subcontractor in view of the specific basis for the party’s debarment, suspension, or proposed debarment.